 - Form — Displays the original request form.
 This tab appears when you select a service or component in the tree.

-- Placement — Displays details on how Commander selected a deployment destination (see Understanding placement decisions to learn more).
+- Placement — Displays details on how Commander selected a deployment destination.
+For more information, see Understanding placement decisions.
 This tab appears when you select a service in the tree.

 - Comments — Displays more details on the events related to the request.